 Some Notes on Sunburn

-If you develop sunburn, get out of the sun and into some shade or indoors.
+If you develop sunburn, get out of the sun and into some shade.
 Let the affected skin cool down.
 You can do this by soaking the affected area in a stream, pond, lake, or tub, or by using a wet cold compress.
 This works for sunburns that are not severe.
 By applying a cool wet dressing, compress, or water onto the area, you may attain some immediate relief.

 For more serious sunburns causing open wounds, you can lessen the possibility of getting infected by using sterile dressings and drinking water.
-Hopefully you didn’t forget your first aid kit!
+Hopefully, you didn’t forget your first aid kit!

 Aloe Vera Gel is also good for treating sunburns.
 If you are prone to sunburn, it’s a good idea to keep some gel in your first-aid kit.